Tap dance

-Tap dance is a form of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.
-Two major variations on tap dance exist: rhythm (jazz) tap and Broadway tap.
+There are two major versions of tap dance: rhythm (jazz) tap and Broadway tap.
 Broadway tap focuses on dance; it is widely performed in musical theater.
 Rhythm tap focuses on musicality, and practitioners consider themselves to be a part of the jazz tradition.

 The sound is made by shoes that have a metal "tap" on the heel and toe.
-There are different brands of shoes which sometimes differ in the way they sound.
+Different shoes may differ in their sound.